Pivotal-Open-Source-Hub/geode-security-samples/README.md

 cd <path-to-local-repo>/sample-data-grid-security
 mvn clean package
 ```
-After a successful Maven execution, you can find the JAR file at 'path-to-local-repo/sample-data-grid-security/target/sample-data-grid-security-0.1.0.jar'
+After a successful Maven execution, you can find the JAR file at '/path-to-local-repo/sample-data-grid-security/target/sample-data-grid-security-0.1.0.jar'

 ## Install JARs to your local Maven repo
-Geode's JAR files are not yet in any public Maven repositories, so we need to manually install these 3 JAR files to your local Maven repo.
+As of July 2015, Geode's JAR files are not yet in any public Maven repositories, so we need to manually install these 3 JAR files to your local Maven repo.
 Please make sure the $GEMFIRE variable is set before executing this Maven comand:

 ```
 mvn install:install-file -Dfile=$GEMFIRE/lib/gemfire-core-1.0.0-incubating-SNAPSHOT.jar -DgroupId=com.gemstone.gemfire -DartifactId=gemfire-core -Dversion=1.0.0-incubating-SNAPSHOT -Dpackaging=jar